PixelwarStudio/simple-fractal-tree-generator/README.md

 ## Features
 + Simple gui
 + Easy to use
-+ High variety of result trees
++ High variety of possible result trees with only 2 real params

 ## Future Features
 + Export (svg, png, gif)
++ Zoom and fractal handling

 ## Properties
 | Property | What it does | Recommended values |
 | ------------- | ------------- | --------- |
 | Start length | Sets the length of strain | 50 - 200 |
 | Angle | Sets angle beetween 'daughter' and 'mother'bough  | 10 - 170 |
 | Scale | Sets how the boughs scales from iteration to iteration  | 0.55 - 0.7 |

 ## Third-party-libraries
++ SUIT
++ HUMP (Vector, Timer)
++ Middleclass